AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Completion comments

-Admins can leave comments when they mark any learner as complete for courses, learning paths, or certifications.
+Administrators can leave comments when they mark any learner as complete for courses, learning paths, or certifications.
 These comments help with compliance and auditing purposes.
-Admins can easily add comments for one learner or multiple learners at once.
+Administrators can easily add comments for one learner or multiple learners at once.

 ### Add completion comments